carallon/pharos-controller-api/sphinx-src/guide/web-api-authentication.rst

 Token authentication is typically used by the HTTP API in cases where a web browser is not the client.
 The client requests a Bearer Token with a :ref:`authenticate-http-post` request to the controller's ``/authenticate`` endpoint, providing the username and password, and this token is then used in future requests.

 To use the token in a request, set the ``Authorization`` header value to ``Bearer {your token}``, where ``{your token}`` should be replaced with the value of ``token`` in the response.

+The JSON object in the response from each authenticated request will include a ``token`` attribute, whose value will be a new token, valid for 5 minutes.
+If no authenticated requests are made for 5 minutes then the token will expire and the ``/authenticate`` endpoint must be used to get a new token.